edinburgh-napier/SET09102/notes/unit1_code_quality/principles.md

 Let’s say we have a base class `Bird` with a method `Fly()`.
 We then create a subclass `Penguin`, but penguins can’t fly.
-This introduces a violation of the Liskov Substitution Principle because substituting a `Penguin` for a `Bird` breaks the expected behavior defined by the base class.
+This introduces a violation of the Liskov Substitution Principle because substituting a `Penguin` for a `Bird` breaks the expected behaviour defined by the base class.

 ``` c#